MicrosoftAzureAaron/private-endpoint-training/README.md

 > **Note:** What Client IP address will be seen by the Azure Stoage Account?

 ## Template Overview
-This template is designed for secure, segmented access to Azure Storage via private endpoints, with all traffic routed through Azure Firewall for inspection and control.
+This template is designed for secure, segmented access to Azure Storage via private endpoints, with some traffic routed through Azure Firewall for inspection and control.

 ### Route Tables & Private Endpoint Policies Impact